 Christians have a personal relationship with God.
-Unfortunately we get used to it and forget how our sinfulness should preclude such a relationship.
-We need to get back to the humiliation of sin.
-Ask God to help you see your sinfulness for what it is.
-And don't expect some great embarrassing crash-course from the college of hard knocks either.
-That's how secular people learn secular humility.
+Unfortunately we get used to it and forget how our sinfulness should lock us out of such a relationship.
+We need to get back to being humiliated by our sin.
+Ask God to teach you humility (a gutsy prayer!)
+And don't look for some great embarrassing crash-course from the college of hard knocks either.
+That's how secular people learn humility.